What is Spectrometer?

 Mass Spectroscopy

-Mass spectrometry is an analytical tool that uses biologists and chemists for calculating the mass-to-charge ratio of one or more molecules present in analyzing samples.
+Mass spectrometry is an analytical tool that uses biologists and chemists to calculate the mass-to-charge ratio of one or more molecules present in analyzing samples.
 Such measurements may be used to determine the precise molecular weight of the sample components in chemistry, biochemistry, pharmacy, medicine, and many related fields of science.

 Mass Spectrometer